 During a total Solar eclipse, the Moon covers the Sun completely, and the Solar corona becomes visible.
 But this will not last forever.
 As the Earth-Moon distance increases, the apparent size of the Moon will decrease.
 Also, as the Sun evolves towards a red giant, his apparent size will increase.
 Thus, total Solar eclipses in the future (add hundreds of millions of years) will no longer be possible.

 - The first probe to reach the Moon was Luna 1 in 1959.
 It was a probe from Soviet Union, which passed just shy of 6000 km from the Moon, before going into orbit around the Sun.

-- The first probe that crashed landed on the Moon, and the first probe that took images from “the dark side” of the Moon, were Luna 2 and 3, both from the Soviet Union.
+- The first probe landing on the Moon (crash landing), and the first probe that took photos from “the dark side” of the Moon, were Luna 2 and 3, both from the Soviet Union.

 - Luna 9 was the first soft lander, while Luna 10 was the first probe that orbited the Moon, both in 1966.

 - Between 1969 and 1972, 12 men have walked on the surface of the Moon, all part of the Apollo program and all American.
 The Moon is the only other place that a human has driven a vehicle.